Our partner organisations

 Centre Féminin pour la Démocratie et les Droits Humains en Côte d’Ivoire (CEFCI) fights against gender inequality and discrimination based on sexual orientation and promotes women's rights, the education of women and girls and feminist leadership.
 CEFCI relies mainly on advocacy and lobbying, awareness-raising, press and public relations work, local presence, especially in the fight against poverty, as well as training and skills acquisition and the promotion of young women in leadership positions.
-In addition, CEFCI is represented in national, regional and international councils to advocate human rights.
+In addition, CEFCI is represented in national, regional and international councils to advocate for human rights.

 Focus in the cooperation of CEFCI with medica mondiale

 The aim of the cooperation is to strengthen and expand established protection networks to prevent and combat violence against women and to raise awareness of SGBV among the population.
 An additional goal is to sustainably empower survivors of sexualised violence through income-generating measures.
 It also promotes networking with other women's rights organisations in Côte d'Ivoire and the production of materials for advocacy work.

-Choices and Voices Foundation for Women and Girls (CVF) was established in response to the rise in women's rights violations and sexualised violence in Sierra Leone.
+Choices and Voices Foundation for Women and Girls (CVF) was established in response to the rise in women's rights violations and sexualised violence in Sierra Leone in 2018.
 CVF's mission is to provide support for women, who are affected by sexualisied gender-based violence (SGBV) to organize themselves in self-help groups and to support them psychosocially, as well as economically.
 In addition, CVF advocates for women's rights at the national level and is member of the regional feminist advocacy alliance.

 Focus in the cooperation of CVF with medica mondiale